Brentano's Theory of Judgement

 One might suspect that with such a definition Brentano is simply hiding the basic problem that empty terms raise, namely how non-existent objects can enter a semantic or epistemic relation.
 Given that unicorns cannot be observed, how can we think about them?
 One might go even further and criticize Brentano for making this problem worse by introducing the principle which I have called his ‘foundational thesis’.
 According to this principle, to make a judgement means to judge about an object that is given in presentation.
 But if something is given in presentation, this already implies that the presented object exists at least as an immanent object in our minds.
 So how can one legitimately deny its existence?

 In order to sort out this confusion, we need to observe that the term ‘object’ is used by Brentano in a narrower and in a wider sense.
 When Brentano explains in his Psychology that every mental phenomenon “includes something as object within itself” (Brentano 1995, p.
 88), he is using the term ‘object’ in a technical sense for those objects that exist in our minds whenever we entertain a thought or idea.
 In its broader sense, the term ‘object’ refers to everything we can think about or make judgements about, including all ordinary objects that we believe to exist, and even objects that we believe not to exist.
 Now, in which sense do we have to interpret this term, as it is used in the foundational thesis?
 It is quite clear, I think, that Brentano uses the term here in its broadest possible sense.
 The possibility of making correct negative existential judgements shows that we can make judgements about objects that do not exist.
 This means that objects, which do not exist, can nevertheless be present to our minds.
-The foundational thesis is therefore not to be taken as a claim about mental objects that exist whenever we think about.
+The foundational thesis is therefore not to be taken as a claim about mental objects that exist whenever we think about anything.
 These objects could not be objects of a correct negative existential judgement.
-That point is highlighted in Brentano’s theory.
+That point is highlighted in Brentano's theory.

 Let us now turn to judgements with empty terms that include a predication, e.g. the judgement ‘All unicorns are four-legged’.
 In predicate logic, this judgement is interpreted as saying that if something is a unicorn, it has four legs.
 That can be true even though unicorns do not exist.
 For the same reason, one might suggest that the same holds for judgements with empty singular terms.
 For instance, it is true that if something is identical with the Loch Ness monster, then it lives in Scotland.
 Hence the judgement ‘The Loch Ness monster lives in Scotland’ can be true as well.
 But intuitions are divided at this point.
 Some would insist that a singular statement of the form ‘Fa’ cannot be true, if ‘a’ is an empty singular term, because an object that does not exist can not have any properties.
-This conflict of intuitions is readily explained in Brentano’s theory with his notion of double-judgement.
-In denying that a judgement about a non-existent object could be true, one actually thinks of judgements of the form ‘A exists and A is B’.
+This conflict of intuitions is readily explained in Brentano's theory with his notion of double-judgement.
+In denying that a judgement about a non-existent object could be true, one actually thinks of judgements of the form ‘A exists and it is B’.
 These judgements commit us to the existence of A, and therefore are necessarily false if that commitment is broken.
 This is not the case with simple judgements of the form ‘A is B’.
 Since they carry no commitment to the existence of A, the judgement ‘The Loch Ness monster lives in Scotland’ can be true on such an interpretation.

 Again, one might suspect that Brentano's solution is hiding a deeper problem here.
 Wayne Martin has raised a puzzle for Brentano's theory that nourishes this suspicion (see Martin 2006, 69).
 Martin uses the example ‘Cyclops are monocular’ for illustrating his puzzle, but the unicorn-example will serve the purpose as well.
 As we have seen, Brentano translates it as a complex negative existential judgement of the form ‘There are no S which are not-P’.
 But if ‘S’ is an empty term, any judgement of this form will be true no matter what we put in place of the predicate term ‘P’.
 Given that there are no unicorns, there are neither unicorns that are four-legged, nor unicorns with n legs, whatever number we take n to be.
 By applying Brentano's scheme of translation once more, we arrive at the conclusion that all of the following judgements are true: ‘Unicorns have no legs’, ‘Unicorns have one leg’, ‘Unicorns have two legs‘, etc. That is puzzling.